What happens when your workflow isn’t as efficient as it should be?

 How to identify system-based bottlenecks

-Look through your logs and internal data to see if there are processes left incomplete.
+Proper bottleneck analysis requires you to look through your logs and internal data to see if there are processes left incomplete.
 If the process is waiting on a person – a sign-off, for example – then it is a performer-based bottleneck.

 If the process is delayed due to an uploading error, slow system, or other technology-related cause, it’s a system-based bottleneck.
 A good indication of a system-based bottleneck is frequent user complaints about certain programs or systems.